KxSystems/docs/docs/ml/toolkit/fresh.md

 ## Loading

-Load the FRESH library using
+Load the FRESH library in isolation from the utilities section of the toolkit using

 ```q
 q)\l ml/ml.q